How parents can cope with baby’s regressions during their first year.

 Answering these questions will help you fine-tune your baby’s schedule to fit his or her needs better.
 Every baby has unique sleep needs.
 While some babies take longer naps and sleep less at night, some babies sleep more at night and less during the day.
 It’s important to help your baby find the right balance.

-Making a routine to follow before every sleep period is not only good for your baby, but good for you, too.
-By following a set series of steps, you will make sure you’ve ticked all the boxes to set up your baby for success while also signaling your baby that sleep is on the horizon.
+Making a routine to follow before every sleep period is not only good for your baby but good for you, too.
+By following a set series of steps, you will make sure you’ve ticked all the boxes to set up your baby for success, while also signalling to your baby that sleep is on the horizon.
 A good bedtime routine does not have to be long or complicated, though.
-Keep in mind that you don’t want your routine so long that you put your baby to bed too late, especially on a night you might be running late due to a family gathering, for example.
+Keep in mind that you don’t want your routine to be so long that you put your baby to bed too late, especially on a night you might be running late due to a family gathering, for example.
 Here is a very common bedtime routine for a baby in their first year:

-Bath (optional – not only does this take longer, it sometimes energizes rather than calms)
+- Bath (optional – not only does this take longer but it also sometimes energizes rather than calms)

-Put on pyjamas and sleep sack (or swaddle for the younger babies)
+- Put on pyjamas and sleeping bag (or swaddle for the younger babies)

-Read 1 or 2 books (it’s never too early!)
+- Read one or two books (it’s never too early!)

-The routine need not take very long as 10-20 minutes should suffice, though they get longer in the toddler years.
+The routine need not take very long – 10 to 20 minutes should suffice, though routines get longer in the toddler years.
 A nap routine is also important and should be an abbreviated version of your bedtime routine.
 You will not give a bath, nor do you need to change your baby’s clothes for a nap.

-How a baby sleeps is a lot more complicated than you may have originally thought, but by following your intuition (and learning to trust it!) can go a long way.
+How a baby sleeps is a lot more complicated than you may have originally thought but following your intuition (and learning to trust it!) can go a long way.
 Just always remember that all babies are different and unique and so will, too, be your parenting.